tanakrit-d/Appium-Swipe-Actions/README.md

 Additionally, the `if actions_partial > SWIPE_ACTION_THRESHOLD` check ensures the pixel distance is large enough to warrant an action.
 When this value is less than 50px, the swipe action will be interpreted by the OS as a double-tap.

-Please look at `_fallback_scroll_to_element` if you'd like to learn more. https://github.com/tanakrit-d/appium-gesture-actions/blob/ae1d229d14ced2a20169982d6284fcf7ed92c22b/src/appium/gesture/swipe.py#L176
+Please look at `_fallback_scroll_to_element` if you would like to learn more.
+https://github.com/tanakrit-d/appium-gesture-actions/blob/ae1d229d14ced2a20169982d6284fcf7ed92c22b/src/appium/gesture/swipe.py#L176

 ## Defining a Scrollable Region

 This library divides the viewport into four bounds: upper, lower, left, and right.
 The default values cannot be overwritten (this will change in a future release).
 Using these bounds, we then define a 'scrollable region'.
 We can then perform our scroll/swipe actions within this space.
-The impetus for this is to recreate scrolling/swiping behaviour more similar to a user and avoid hardcoding co-ordinates.
+The impetus for this is to recreate scrolling/swiping behaviour more similar to a user and avoid hardcoding coordinates.
 Additionally, it avoids the automation attempting to perform actions on top of elements (such as headers or footers).
 ![Viewport Diagram](https://github.com/tanakrit-d/appium-gesture-actions/raw/main/resources/viewport_scrollable_bounds.png)